-My own arbitrary definition of “programming in the large” is any program over 1000 lines.
+My own arbitrary definition of a “large program” is any program over 1000 lines of code.
 1000 lines isn’t very large, you might say, but it’s usually large enough to start breaking up the program into multiple source files.
-It’s also usually large enough where complexity starts to slow the rate of development.
+It’s also usually large enough where you start thinking about the design of your program.

-I’ll admit that for many years I didn’t really understand how to write large programs.
 I’ve written tons of code over the course of my career, but most of that code was either 3D artist tools or entire pipelines of self-contained scripts coupled only by data.
-My video game project was the first time I encountered a single large program, and for a while, I had no idea how to deal with that kind of complexity.
-I knew I had to somehow decompose my program into parts, but my usual go-to decomposition method, dataflow programming, just didn’t fit a game.
-Programming paradigms didn’t help either, because, as I said, paradigms are micro, not macro.
-Finally, after much research, I somehow stumbled onto modular programming.
+My video game project was the first time I encountered a single large program.
+I knew I had to somehow decompose my program into reusable parts, but my usual go-to decomposition method, dataflow programming, just didn’t fit a game.
+Programming paradigms didn’t help either, because, as you will see, paradigms are micro, not macro.
+Finally, after much research, I stumbled onto modular programming.
 If you only learn one technique for programming in the large, this should be the one.

 Now let’s define modular programming further: